GasLom/BRaiNN-bioacoustics/README.md

 &nbsp;
 &nbsp;

-To analyse/classify longer files or for different species do get in touch with the team and they will be happy to advise on later iterations of the software.
-We are currently working with captive and wild primate datasets.
+To analyse/classify files from different species or with different parameters do get in touch with the team and they will be happy to advise on later iterations of the software.
+We are currently working with captive and wild primate and bat datasets.

 ## References: